• Medicare Part D has covered Xanax or the generic form, alprazolam, since 2013.

 Taking the generic form can save you money.
 Plus, your Medicare Advantage or Part D plan’s formulary is much more likely to cover it than the brand name.

 You’ll generally be able to take the generic unless your doctor has specified a reason you cannot.
-Often, your pharmacist will automatically give you a generic form of a prescription.
-They also might call your doctor to check if the generic can be used.
+Often, your pharmacist will automatically give you a generic form of a prescription, or they may call your doctor to check if the generic can be prescribed.

 Taking generic alprazolam and using Medicare coverage is an affordable way to get your Xanax prescription.